sbimochan/smart-commit/README.md

 # Smart Commit

-Create a commit prefixed with current branch name.
+Create a commit prefixed with the current branch name.

 ## Installation